GE makes concessions seeking EU regulatory approval of Avio deal

-BRUSSELS, June 13 (Reuters) - U.S. conglomerate General Electric has offered concessions to try to win EU regulatory approval for its $4.3 billion proposed purchase of Italian plane components maker Avio, a deal intended to boost its global supply chain.
+BRUSSELS (Reuters) - U.S. conglomerate General Electric (GE.N) has offered concessions to try to win EU regulatory approval for its $4.3 billion proposed purchase of Italian plane components maker Avio, a deal intended to boost its global supply chain.

 The European Commission said on its website it would decide on the deal by July 2, extending the deadline from June 18.
 It did not provide details of the concessions, sticking to its standard policy.